dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-0201.md

 }
 ```

-## 31. Disabling the main window
+### 2.14.3 Disabling the main window

 When the modal is open, we want to prevent any interaction with the main window and also make a clear distinction between the main window and the child window.
 We can do this by: 1) Dimming the main window.
 2) Preventing body scroll.

-### 1. Dimming the main window
+Dimming the main window.
 We could simply hide our main window when the modal is open, but it's better if the user can still be aware of where they are in flow of the app.
 To achieve this, we will dim the main window under a semi-transparent panel.
 We can do this by giving our modal panel an opaque black background.

 style.css: